Réduire l’Inflammation Naturellement : Les Meilleurs Aliments et Suppléments à Adopter

-Inflammation is a natural response of the body aimed at protecting and healing tissues in case of injury or infection.
+Inflammation is the body's natural response aimed at protecting and healing tissues in case of injury or infection.
 However, chronic inflammation can contribute to the development of diseases such as arthritis, cardiovascular diseases, and diabetes.
 Adopting a diet rich in anti-inflammatory foods and incorporating certain supplements can help reduce this inflammation naturally.

 Understanding Inflammation

-Inflammation is a complex biological process triggered by the immune system in response to an aggression.
-It is manifested by signs such as redness, heat, swelling, and pain.
-While acute inflammation is beneficial for healing, its chronic form can be deleterious and promote various pathologies.
+Inflammation is a complex biological process triggered by the immune system in response to injury.
+It is characterized by signs such as redness, heat, swelling, and pain.
+While acute inflammation is beneficial for healing, its chronic form can be harmful and contribute to various diseases.

 1. Turmeric